Day 1: Innsbruck

 The final day's route continues on the Adige River to Rovereto, the old Tyrolean border city, and Mori.
 Here the route leaves the river and turns west to Lake Garda.
-After a brief 492 ft/150 m climb on Passo San Giovanni you cycle down to Torbole, Riva or Arco.
+In Mori you will taste the world famous pistachio ice cream in the Gelateria Bologna.
+After a brief 492 ft/150 m climb on Passo San Giovanni you cycle down to Torbole or Riva.

 Overnight in Riva/Torbole

 Day 8: Individual departure

 Today marks the end of your tour.
 You can either arrange more days in Italy or arrange for a taxi to the airport or train station.
 (Return transfer is also possible, only on Saturdays)